asus4/tf-lite-unity-sample/README.md

 }
 ```

-## Build TensorFlow Lite libraries
+## Build TensorFlow Lite libraries yourself

+Pre-built libraries are included in the UPM package.
+Also, you can find TFLite libraries at [tflite-runtime-builder](https://github.com/DeNA/tflite-runtime-builder/releases) from TFLite v2.14.0 or later.

-Pre-built libraries are included.
-If you want to build the latest TFLite,
+If you want to build the latest TFLite yourself, Follow the below instructions:

 1. Clone [TensorFlow library](https://github.com/tensorflow/tensorflow/)
 2. Run `./configure` in the TensorFlow library